eembc/mbedtls/eembc/README.md

 3. It is possible call parameters for some functions might change and break something we expect to be there, say, the number of bytes in a SHA update.
 Be aware of this.

-4. Frida is fussy.
-If it breaks, this whole methodology goes out the window and we need to revert to the old-school `#define` trace implementation.
+4. If Frida--a third party tool--breaks for some reason, this whole methodology goes out the window and we need to revert to the old-school `#define` trace implementation.